bracesproul/langgraph-nextjs-api-passthrough/README.md

 # LangGraph Next.js API Passthrough

+# 🟠 Notice 🟠

+This is no longer the recommended way of handling authentication with LangGraph servers.
+Now that both Python, and TypeScript graphs support custom authentication and routes, we recommend you implement that in your LangGraph deployment.
+Using custom authentication will allow for much greater security and control over your authentication flow.
+Please read the documentation for more information.
+[Python Docs](https://langchain-ai.github.io/langgraph/how-tos/auth/custom_auth/), [TypeScript Docs](https://langchain-ai.github.io/langgraphjs/how-tos/auth/custom_auth/).

 This is a small package which exports API endpoint handlers to allow calling LangGraph servers from the client, without exposing API keys, or deployment URLs.
 This is useful when calling a LangGraph deployment from the client-side, so you can avoid setting secrets on the client.

 ## Table of Contents